After Isolating Them Through CT Family Court

 He paid for them.
-Matthew and Mia are 15.
-Sawyer is 11
+M and M are 15.
+S is 11

-One of the family friends is Michelle Pawlina, the godmother of Matthew.
-Having sympathy for these three children, she tried to see them.
+One of the family friends is Michelle Pawlina, the godmother of M. Having sympathy for these three children, she tried to see them.
 Here is her story.

 Parlato: How long have you known the family?

 Michelle: Karen and I have known each other for more than 35 years.
 I’ve known Chris for 25 years.
 I’ve been friends with him since they started dating.
 I was a member of their wedding party.
 I stayed in his apartment with Karen in Manhattan.